certtools/intelmq/docs/dev/bot-development.md

    SPDX-License-Identifier: AGPL-3.0-or-later
 -->

-# Bot Development
+# Bot Development Guide

-Here you should find everything you need to develop a new bot.
+This guide will show you all the necessary steps to develop a new bot for IntelMQ.

-## Steps

-1. Create appropriately placed and named python file.
-2. Use correct parent class.
-3. Code the functionality you want (with mixins, inheritance, etc).
-4. Create appropriately placed test file.
-5. Prepare code for testing your bot.
-6. Add documentation for your bot.
-7. Add changelog and news info.
-## Guide
+## Placing and naming

 ### Naming your bot class

 Class name of the bot (ex: PhishTank Parser) must correspond to the type of the bot (ex: Parser) e.g. `PhishTankParserBot`

+## Coding

 ### Choosing the parent class